rahulc07/RasPiMC-Server/README.md

 Here you will learn how to ***easy*** make a minecraft server on a Raspberry Pi!

 # Step 1
-Open the terminal emulator and install git with this command: `sudo apt insatll git`.
+Open the terminal emulator and install git with this command: `sudo apt install git`.
 Then insert this: `git clone https://github.com/timof121/RasPiMC-Server.git`
 Then put: `cd RasPiMC-Server/`

 # Step 2